lh3/minisv/README.md

 only if the SV is observed on the read alignments against all references.
 This simple strategy reduces alignment errors and filters out germline SVs in the sample (when used with the assembly of input reads) or in the population (when used with pangenomes).

 Given PacBio HiFi reads at high coverage, minisv achieves higher specificity for mosaic SV calling, has comparable accuracy to tumor-normal paired SV callers, and is the only tool accurate enough for calling large chromosomal alterations (CAs) from a single tumor sample without matched normal.

-## <a name="design"></a>Design
+## <a name="design"></a>Workflow

-Minisv can call 1) germline SVs, 2) somatic SVs in tumor-normal pairs, 3) large somatic SVs in a single tumor, 4) mosaic SVs and 5) de novo SVs in a trio.
-The exact use also depends on whether the de novo assembly of the sample is available.
+Minisv can call 1) germline SVs, 2) somatic SVs in tumor-normal pairs, 3) large somatic SVs in a single tumor, 4) mosaic SVs and 5) de novo SVs in a trio; the exact use also depends on the input data types.
 Minisv achieves this variety of calling modes in three steps:

 1. Extract SVs from read alignment with `extract`.
 This command processes one read at a time, extracts long INDELs or breakends and outputs in a BED-like